 For example, the last thing you ever want is for your dog to bite another dog or a person.
 Of course, you don’t want that to happen to your dog either.

-With that in mind, the following are our recommended etiquette tips and things to remember during your next visit.
+With that in mind, the following are our recommended dog park etiquette tips and things to remember during your next visit.

-Not every dog is ready or well-suited to visiting a dog park.
+Not every dog is ready for dog park etiquette or well-suited to visiting a dog park.
+This is likely true for very young puppies who are still in training and socialising.
 A few situations where you might want to skip the park include:

 - A puppy younger than four months or one without all their shots should not go around other dogs that you don’t know.
 Even if your dog isn’t a puppy but isn’t up-to-date on vaccinations, the same is true.
 Dogs that will go to dog parks should be vaccinated for Bordetella, canine influenza, and leptospirosis.